Smiling young women who can prevent the signs of visible aging with consistent skincare, says Dr. Pimple Popper

 Incorporating effective skincare into your routine is one of the best ways to ward off the signs of aging, says Dr. Lee.
 But here are a few more suggestions from the dermatologist:

 • Always use sunscreen!
 This is Dr. Lee’s number one rule.
-Try SLMD Dual Defender SPF 30, which also contains vitamin C.
+Look for lightweight formulas that won't exacerbate clogged pores or acne.

 • Wear a hat and sunglasses.
 This is one of the best ways to avoid developing crow’s feet, since squinting is a major culprit.